monoclecat/latent-conditioned-SAC/README.md

 This repository is an implementation of their proposed algorithm, termed _latent-conditioned soft actor-critic (LSAC)_.
 The code is based on the [OpenAi SpinningUp](https://spinningup.openai.com/) implementation of soft actor-critic and uses **PyTorch**.

+The LSAC implementation can be found under `spinup/algos/pytorch/lsac/`.
+The implementation uses SpinningUp's logging tools and additionally incorporates Tensorboard.

 ## Installation
 Please follow the installation instructions of [spinningup](https://spinningup.openai.com/en/latest/user/installation.html).
 This installation requires [MuJoCo](http://www.mujoco.org/), for which a license must be obtained.